 Welcome!
-We hope you enjoyed the first part of the tour featured in the September 2020 issue of Missouri Life Magazine.
+We hope you enjoyed the first part of the tour featured Missouri Life Magazine.
 Thank you for stopping by to check out the Extended Glasgow Scenic Driving tour.

-Celebrating Missouri’s Bicentennial birthday in conjunction with Missouri Main Street Connection, Karbelle is proud to present the Historic Glasgow Scenic Driving Tour!
+Celebrating Missouri in conjunction with Missouri Main Street Connection, Karbelle is proud to present the Historic Glasgow Scenic Driving Tour!
 Learn about Glasgow’s rich history and discover its untapped beauty!
 Discover more at Historic Glasgow Main Street Association.

 On the driving tour, there are many points of interest to take note of and many historical markers and sites as you drive on the tour that are missing on the map.
 We know – we just couldn’t fit them all!
 So we are providing these FREE Extended Points of Interest while you cruise – or circle back through – the driving tour of Glasgow, our uniquely beautiful town on the Mo’River!

 See driving tour directions from Glasgow to 210 Jackson St via 1099-1073 MO-240 Business, 931-901 MO-240 Business in Google Maps.

 You begin your driving tour at the newly built John Donaldson Field behind the Glasgow School.
 A native of Glasgow, John Wesley Donaldson is hailed by many as one of the greatest left-handed pitchers in baseball history.
 A Negro League baseball player and a founding member of the Kansas City Monarchs, Donaldson holds more segregated wins (413) and strikeouts (5091) than any pitcher in the history of the game.